-Risk of injury The wheelchair can move forward / backward uncontrollably by mistake.
+The wheelchair can move forward / backward uncontrollably by mistake.

-- Never leave the user unattended when transporting the wheelchair up or down ramps or slopes.
+- Never leave the user unattended when transporting the wheelchair up or down ramps or slopes. - Therefore Invacare strongly recommends transferring the wheelchair user to the vehicle with the posture belt on.

-- Refer to the user manuals supplied with the restraint systems. - The following illustrations may differ depending on the restraint system supplier. - $\underbrace{\overset{\circ}{\amalg}}{\text{and depth, wheelbase) influences maneuverability}} The choice of wheelbase) influences maneuverability and access to motor vehicles.$
+- Refer to the user manuals supplied with the restraint systems. - The following illustrations may differ depending on the restraint system supplier. - The choice of wheelchair configuration (seat width and depth, wheelbase) influences maneuverability and access to motor vehicles.